Brexit and the Irish border: an introduction

 I started writing this article on February 1st, 2017, as the House of Commons voted to trigger Article 50 starting the process of withdrawal from the EU.
 One week previously the UK Supreme Court confirmed that the so-called “devolved nations” of the UK, namely Scotland, Wales and Northern Ireland, will have no veto on the process of Brexit.
 The Westminster government is currently indicating that the UK will leave the European single market and also the customs union.
 As the border between Northern Ireland and the Republic of Ireland would become the only land border between the UK and the European Union (EU) and all EU citizens would retain the right to travel freely to Ireland, this surely means that the only way to prevent free movement of goods and people between the EU and UK is the re-establishment of a hard border between Northern Ireland and the Republic of Ireland.
 Meanwhile in the United States president Donald Trump has begun to build a border wall between the US and Mexico.
 After decades of globalisation and the free flow of people, goods and services, reinforced borders are the new order all of a sudden.
+How are Brexit and the Irish border connected?
 How do we make sense of this?

 Students who prevaricate over putting pen to paper (or fingers to keyboard) when trying to start an assignment might be slightly comforted by the fact that I have been intending to write about the implications of Brexit for the island of Ireland since the referendum on June 23rd, 2016.
 But in one way or another I have been thinking about the Irish border since my early teens.
 Born in Dublin to Irish parents, my family moved to England for my Dad’s job in the early 1970s.
 Born in Ireland, raised in England, I have now lived in Belfast for 25 years, so issues of national identity, where you belong, and where people think you belong, were impressed upon me from quite an early age.